secwexen/aapp-mart/SUPPORT.md

 ## Community Expectations

-Please be respectful and constructive in all discussions and contributions.
+Please be respectful and constructive in all contributions.